 One of my favorite things about growing kale in winter is that there is little work to do in the winter garden.
 I harvest, but once the cold weather has settled in, I don’t need to weed, water, or worry about pests.
 Of course I do need to weed, water, and watch for pests in summer and autumn when the plants are actively growing.
 Kale requires consistent moisture to produce tender, mild-flavored leaves.
 Drought stressed plants tend to be bitter, so water often if the summer or autumn weather has been dry.
 You can also mulch plants with straw to hold soil moisture.

 I also fertilize kale plants monthly in summer and early autumn with a liquid organic fertilizer like fish emulsion to promote healthy plant growth and plenty of leaves.

 Weeds compete with kale for water, light, and nutrients.
 Pull weeds as they appear and keep an eye out for pests like cabbage worms.
 I’ve plucked cabbage worms as late as November from my kale plants in my zone 5B garden.
 To discourage cabbage worms and other pests, place lightweight row covers or insect barrier fabrics overtop kale plants immediately after planting.
 The covers allow light, air, and water to pass through and can be left in place for months.
-For more detailed info on cabbage worms, check out this comprehensive article.
+Click here to learn more about imported cabbage worms and how to control them.